 The Trust currently is a co-owner in fifteen joint arrangements.
 These arrangements are classified as joint operations because the parties involved have joint control of the assets and joint responsibility of the liabilities relating to the arrangement.
 As a result, the Trust includes its pro rata share of its assets, liabilities, revenues, expenses and cash flows in its consolidated financial statements.
 Management believes the assets of these joint arrangements are sufficient for the purpose of satisfying the associated obligations.
-The co-ownership interest as at December 31, 2022 are as outlined below:
+The co-ownership interests as at December 31, 2023 are as outlined below:

 Investment Properties Joint Arrangement Interest

 Centre Ice Retail Portfolio (1) 70%

 Waterloo Industrial Portfolio (1) 70%

 Edmonton Apartment Complex (1) 70%

 Lower Sackville Apartment Complex (1) 70%

 Montreal Industrial Portfolio (1) 50%

 Edmonton Industrial Portfolio (1) 50%

 Ottawa Apartment Complex (1) 50%

 Crombie Retail Portfolio 50%

 FCR Retail Portfolio 50%

 Gateway Retail Property (1) 50%

-Mountview Manufactured Homes Communities (1) 50%
+Mountview Manufactured Home Communities (1) 50%

-Hidden Creek Manufactured Homes Communities (1) 50%
+Hidden Creek Manufactured Home Communities (1) 50%

+Parkhill Manufactured Home Communities (1) 50%

+Skyview Manufactured Home Communities (1) 50%

 The Whitby Mall (1) 40%

 Thickson Place (1) 40%

 Eglinton Ave West Commercial (1) 40%

-(1) Pursuant to the Declaration of Trust, FCRPI is only obligated to request the Trust to participate in up to 50% of a property acquisition.
-The above list the Trust's ownership interest in the respective properties.
-Entities that are related to and associated with FCRPI and FCPM and members of the Board of Trustees are invested along-side the Trust in those properties on the same terms as those applicable to the Trust.
-Certain Trustees and Officers of the Trust directly and/or indirectly have interests in certain of these joint arrangements.
+(1) Pursuant to the Amended and Restated Declaration of Trust, FCRPI is only obligated to request the Trust to participate in up to 50% of a property acquisition.
+The above lists the Trust's ownership interest in the respective Properties.
+Entities that are related to and associated with FCRPI and FCPM and certain members of the Board of Trustees are invested along-side the Trust in those properties on the same terms as those applicable to the Trust.

-The Trust has entered into an Asset Management Agreement with FCRPI, an entity indirectly related to certain trustees and management of the Trust.
-The term of the contract is initially ten years and automatically renews for successive five-year periods.
+The Trust has entered into the Asset Management Agreement with FCRPI, an entity indirectly related to certain Trustees and Management of the Trust.
+For further details regarding the Asset Management Agreement see the section titled "Management of the Trust - Asset Management Agreement".

-The Trust has entered into a Property Management Agreement with FCPM, an entity indirectly related to certain trustees and management of the Trust.
-The term of the contract is initially ten years and automatically renews for successive five-year periods.
+The Trust has entered into the Property Management Agreement with FCPM, an entity indirectly related to certain Trustees and Management of the Trust.
+For further details regarding the Property Management Agreement see the section titled "Management of the Trust - Property Management Agreement".